 The concept of programmatic is still a little misunderstood.
-I’ve been talking to health marketers about programmatic for over two years now, and I keep brushing up against the same misconceptions fairly consistently from marketers and media professionals.
+I’ve been talking to healthcare marketers about programmatic for over two years now, and I keep brushing up against the same misconceptions fairly consistently from marketers and media professionals.
 Here’s a quick post to address them in writing.
 I hope you find this useful.

 1. Misconception: Programmatic is a tactic